Hidden investors took over Corizon Health, a leading prison healthcare company. Then they deployed the Texas Two-Step.

 Video: Erica Domena, Havovi Cooper

-Photography: Sylvia Jarrus, Adria Malcolm
+Photography: Sylvia Jarrus, Adria Malcolm, Storm Harper

 Research: Narimes Parakul